-- Open Reports | Third-Party Notices Report for Requests (Filtered by Product Catalog). - 2.
+- 1. Open Reports | Third-Party Notices Report for Requests (Filtered by Product Catalog). - 2.
 Click Add Product Catalog and select the catalog items you would like to report on. - 3.
-Click Generate to run the report. - 4.
-The report output contains third-party notices only for those requests associated with the selected Product Catalog items.
-You can download the report in HTML format.
+Click Generate to run the report.

 Chapter 15 Using the Product Catalog